Tirumala tumanana

 Tirumala tumanana is a butterfly species within the Danainae subfamily of the family Nymphalidae.
-The butterfly is found in the extreme southern regions of the Philippines, including Sarangani and Balut Islands, as well as parts of Mindanao.
-It was first described by Georg Semper in 1886 based on specimens collected from Tumanao on Sarangani Island, located in the southern Philippines.
-Although Tirumala tumanana was originally considered a subspecies of Tirumala choaspes or Tirumala limniace due to its morphological similarities, recent studies focusing on male genitalia, wing patterns, and androconial organs have established it as a distinct and geographically isolated species.
+The butterfly is found in the southern Philippines, in Sarangani, Balut and Mindanao.
+It was first described by Georg Semper in 1886.
+Tirumala tumanana was originally considered a subspecies of Tirumala choaspes or Tirumala limniace due to morphological similarities, but a 2012 study has established that it is a distinct species.